Agent SwarmAgent Swarm

 src/providers/claude-adapter.tsBun.spawn of claude CLI with --output-format stream-json, JSONL stdout parsingCLAUDE_CODE_OAUTH_TOKEN or ANTHROPIC_API_KEY

-export function createProviderAdapter(provider: string): ProviderAdapter {
+export async function createProviderAdapter(provider: string): Promise<ProviderAdapter> {

 switch (provider) {

-case "claude": return new ClaudeAdapter();
+return new ClaudeAdapter();

-case "pi": return new PiMonoAdapter();
+return new PiMonoAdapter();

-case "codex": return new CodexAdapter();
+return new CodexAdapter();

-default: throw new Error(`Unknown HARNESS_PROVIDER: "${provider}".
-Supported: claude, pi, codex`);
+throw new Error(`Unknown HARNESS_PROVIDER: "${provider}".
+Supported: claude, pi, codex, claude-managed`);

 }